 Can you visit Japan without knowing a word of Japanese?
 Of course you can!
 However, being equipped with a sprinkling of useful words and phrases will make your visit far more enjoyable.

-The unique Japanese art form of Anime is one of the best ways to learn about or experience the country.
+The unique art form of Anime is one of the best ways to learn about or experience Japan with.
 Naturally, it is also a great tool for mastering the Japanese language.

 One of the longest Japan travel articles I’ve ever written, this is not just a run-down of the nation’s historical periods.
-It is specifically intended for tourists, especially first timers.
+It is specifically intended for tourists, especially first-time visitors.

 You can’t avoid “meeting” these Japanese historical figures when traveling in Japan.
 Thus, knowing who they are and what they represent will make your visit far more meaningful.